Internal oblique muscle: Origin, Insertion, Function, Exercise

 Structure:

-Its fibers run perpendicular to external oblique muscle, beginning in the thoracolumbar fascia in the lower back, the anterior 2/3 of the iliac crest (upper part of hip bone) and the lateral half of the inguinal ligament.
-The muscle fibers run from these points superiomedially (up and towards midline) to the muscle’s insertions on the inferior borders of the 10th through 12th ribs and the linea alba.
+Its fibers run perpendicular to the external oblique muscle, beginning in the thoracolumbar fascia in the lower back, the anterior 2/3 of the iliac crest (upper part of hip bone), and the lateral half of the inguinal ligament.
+The muscle fibers run from these points superiomedially (up and towards the midline) to the muscle’s insertions on the inferior borders of the 10th through 12th ribs and the linea alba.

 In males, the cremaster muscle is also attached to the internal oblique muscle.